$31.15-$38.59 hourly / $5,399.67-$6,689.24 monthly / $64,796.04-$80,270.88 annual

 Answers requests from other school districts, agencies, and individuals for information concerning personnel policies and procedures, compensation, and job classifications.

-Effectively utilizes the capabilities and functions of specialized and standard office software applications such as data management, spreadsheet, presentation, and word processing in completing assigned projects.
+Effectively utilizes the capabilities and functions of specialized and standard office software applications such as data management, spreadsheet, presentation, word processing, graphics and communications in completing assigned projects.

 Participates in workshops and seminars intended to increase knowledge of personnel management.